February 11, 2013

 Inside the Design Mind: Yang Yongliang

-The graphic designer and digital artist Yang Yongliang comes of age in one of the most pivotal times in China's history.
+The artist Yang Yongliang comes of age in one of the most pivotal times in China’s history

 Art and architecture thrive on influence, an asset that knows no boundaries, geographic or disciplinary.
 It is in this spirit that we welcome new voices, perspectives and interpretations.
 National Building Museum and Metropolis Magazine contributor, Andrew Caruso, begins the 2013 run of Inside the Design Mind with an emerging voice: Yang Yongliang.
 At only 32, this Chinese born graphic designer-turned digital artist has come of age in one of the most pivotal (and controversial) times in his country’s history.
 His digital-collage reinterpretations of China’s cities present explorations of the built environment that are simultaneously critical and aspirational, dark and foreboding yet filled with light.
 Already showing in galleries from Shanghai to Paris, we think he’s one to watch.